EMD DDA40X

-The EMD DDA40X is a 6,600 hp (4,943 kW) D-D locomotive, built by EMD from 1969 to 1971 exclusively for the Union Pacific Railroad.
+The EMD DDA40X is a 6600 hp D-D locomotive, built by EMD from 1969 to 1971, exclusively for the Union Pacific Railroad.
 It is the most powerful diesel–electric locomotive model ever built on a single frame, having two 16-645E3A diesel prime movers.
 Union Pacific has marked DD40X on the cab exteriors, while EMD literature inconsistently refers to this model as either DD-40X or DDA40X.

 UP's DDA40X locomotives were the culmination of the company's experiments with extremely powerful locomotives that began with its gas turbine–electric locomotives and DD35s.
 For manufacturer EMD, the construction of the world's most powerful single frame locomotive was a sign of the company's dominance of the North American diesel locomotive market, with only GE Transportation an equal competitor.
 The DDA40X also pioneered a number of new technologies that would go on to be incorporated in future EMD designs.

-Ultimately, UP did not continue with exceptionally powerful locomotives like the DDA40X built on single frames, instead moving toward distributed power using smaller locomotives closer to 4,000 hp.
+UP did not continue with exceptionally powerful locomotives like the DDA40X built on single frames, instead moving toward distributed power using smaller locomotives closer to 4000 hp.
 All DDA40X locomotives were retired between 1984 and 1986; several of them survive.
-Union Pacific 6936 operated as a member of the Union Pacific Heritage Fleet until 2022, when it was announced it would be donated to the Railroading Heritage of Midwest America museum.
+Union Pacific 6936 operated as a member of the Union Pacific Heritage Fleet until 2022, when it was announced it would be donated to the Railroading Heritage of Midwest America.

 History

 In 1969, Union Pacific was retiring the last of their gas turbine–electric locomotives.
-Beginning in 1963, Union Pacific had ordered EMD DD35s and DD35As to replace the turbines, and the DDA40X was a further development from this design.
+Beginning in 1963, Union Pacific had ordered DD35s and DD35As to replace the turbines, and the DDA40X was a further development from this design.

 The first DDA40X, UP 6900, was delivered in April 1969, in time for the centenary celebration of the first transcontinental railroad's completion, driving the "Gold Spike Limited"; it arrived in Salt Lake City, Utah, on the morning of May 10.
 In honor of this, the class was nicknamed Centennials and the choice of locomotive numbers in the 6900s was made for the same reason.
 Forty-six more were built between June 1969 and September 1971, numbered from 6901 to 6946.